-In 2015, we founded Imperfect Produce to make an impact on food waste by offering farmers a fair price and better home for their ugly fruits and vegetables.
+In 2015, we founded Imperfect Produce to make an impact on food waste by offering farmers a fair price and a better home for their ugly fruits and vegetables.
 The more food we saved, the more opportunities to recover the food we saw all around us.
-In 2019, we changed our name to Imperfect Foods in an effort to make bigger changes in our food system.
-This allowed us to start working with food manufacturers who, like our farm partners, had products that were getting undervalued or wasted by our current food system and its unrealistic demands for perfection.
+In 2019, we changed our name to Imperfect Foods in an effort to make bigger changes in our food system and offer more grocery essentials.
+This allows us to work with food manufacturers who, like our farm partners, have products that go to waste due to our current food system and its unrealistic demands for perfection.

 The food system was failing these producers and their products, just like it was failing the potato growers with heart-shaped potatoes that we originally built our company (and first logo!) around.
 After tackling the produce aisle, it was time to take on the rest of the grocery store.

 Meeting the folks who grow and distribute grocery essentials like olive oil, rice, nuts, and quinoa made us realize there’s more we need to do to build the type of food system we want to see.
 One of the clearest ways is to help market and sell their “imperfect” products that don’t fit the supermarket mold.
 We could use our existing distribution infrastructure and open-minded community of customers to create a long-overdue new market for all sorts of products.
 This would allow us to reduce waste by creating the same type of compassionate flexibility for packaged food producers that we had built for farmers.

 We hear our customers’ feedback about wanting more grocery essentials.
 You want everything from peanut butter to tortilla chips to spices.
 So we worked with our network of quality producers to create delicious products at an even more delicious price.
 And with that, our exclusive line of Imperfect products was born.